csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 the board and moves them around.
 In either case, the path cost is of no interest because only the final state counts.
 The first incremental formulation one might try is the following:

-• **States**: Any arrangement of 0 to 8 queens on the board is a state.
+- **States**: Any arrangement of 0 to 8 queens on the board is a state.

-• **Initial state**: No queens on the board.
+- **Initial state**: No queens on the board.

-• **Actions**: Add a queen to any empty square.
+- **Actions**: Add a queen to any empty square.

-• **Transition model**: Returns the board with a queen added to the specified square.
+- **Transition model**: Returns the board with a queen added to the specified square.

-• **Goal test**: 8 queens are on the board, none attacked.
+- **Goal test**: 8 queens are on the board, none attacked.

 In this formulation, we have 64 · 63 · · · 57 ≈ 1.8× 1014 possible sequences to investigate.
 A better formulation would prohibit placing a queen in any square that is already attacked:

-• **States**: All possible arrangements of n queens (0 ≤ n ≤ 8), one per column in the leftmost n columns, with no queen attacking another.
+- **States**: All possible arrangements of n queens (0 ≤ n ≤ 8), one per column in the leftmost n columns, with no queen attacking another.

-• **Actions**: Add a queen to any square in the leftmost empty column such that it is not attacked by any other queen.
+- **Actions**: Add a queen to any square in the leftmost empty column such that it is not attacked by any other queen.

 This formulation reduces the 8-queens state space from 1.8× 1014 to just 2,057, and solutions are easy to find.
 On the other hand, for 100 queens the reduction is from roughly 10400 states to about 1052 states (Exercise 3.5)—a big improvement, but not enough to make the problem tractable.
 Section 4.1 describes the complete-state formulation, and Chapter 6 gives a simple algorithm that solves even the million-queens problem with ease.

 Section 3.2.
 Example Problems 73

 Our final toy problem was devised by Donald Knuth (1964) and illustrates how infinite state spaces can arise.
-Knuth conjectured that, starting with the number 4, a sequence of fac- torial, square root, and floor operations will reach any desired positive integer.
+Knuth conjectured that, starting with the number 4, a sequence of factorial, square root, and floor operations will reach any desired positive integer.
 For example, we can reach 5 from 4 as follows:

 ⌊